 The North Caucasian Languages

-The intense colonization of the Caucasus by the first man took place in the Acheulean times (Lower Palaeolithic era), although archaeological finds of earlier times are known too.
-By the end of the Acheulean period, people have already invaded the territory of modern Armenia, Georgia, Azerbaijan, and North Caucasus (sites in Azykh cave, Dmanisi, Kudaro, Muradovo, Tsona, Karakhach).
+The Caucasus is one of the first places (and possibly the first) by the number of sites of Stone man (LUBIN V.P.
+1998: 49).
+By the end of the Acheulean period, people had already invaded the territory of modern Armenia, Georgia, Azerbaijan, and the North Caucasus (sites in Azykh cave, Dmanisi, Kudaro, Muradovo, Tsona, Karakhach).

 At left: Azokh cave in Azerbaijan, the site of Pre-neandertalian people.
 Photo from Wikipedia.